-Puppies can also be vulnerable to health conditions which adult dogs can resist with ease.
+Puppies can also be vulnerable to health conditions that adult dogs can resist with ease.
 This is true for senior or geriatric pups as well.
-Your should bring your young or old dog in for a checkup much more frequently than you would an adult.
-For puppies under a year old, every month, and for geriatric dogs, twice a year.
+You should bring your young or old dog in for a checkup much more frequently than you would an adult.
+For puppies under a year old, every month, and geriatric dogs, twice a year.

 After these initial steps, your veterinarian will perform a physical checkup of your pet which will usually include any or all of the following: